 History

-- in 1977, researchers from America and Germany confirmed that the image was not made by a human hand: there were no traces of this on it;
+- In 1977, researchers from the United States and Germany confirmed that the image was not created by any human hand; there are no brush strokes.

-- experts from NASA shocked: the canvas has the temperature of a living person and even the pulse.
+- Experts from NASA were astonished to find that the cloak’s surface has the temperature of living skin and even a detectable pulse.

-At Our Lady of Guadalupe, go to church and pray.
-Gather loved ones around the table and read prayers.
-Visit events dedicated to the date!
-Learn more about Juane Diego from public sources.
+The best way to celebrate Our Lady of Guadalupe Day is to attend Mass and offer prayers.
+Gather loved ones around the table and recite prayers dedicated to the feast.
+You can also participate in local events and learn more about Juan Diego from reputable sources.

-When is Our Lady of Guadalupe Day celebrated in 2022?
+When is Our Lady of Guadalupe Day in 2025?

 Our Lady of Guadalupe Day is observed on December 12 each year.